Lowest Mortgage Rate in Canada. Starting from 2.99%

 Many forces in Canada seem to be at odds, interfering with the pace of the Canadian housing inventory needed to keep up with current and future needs.
 We're not talking here about housing for low-income needs, which is also very urgent and essential — we're talking about enough housing to meet the general demands of an existing and growing population.

-Canada is already down over 5 million homes needed by 2030 (on top of annual construction).
+Canada is down over 5 million homes needed by 2030 (on top of annual construction).
 The lack of inventory won't help stabilize home prices unless reasonably addressed in the coming years.

 Rate drops and home price drops: can they co-exist?

-How home prices are viewed depends on the perspective: Many buyers want prices to go down, but sellers want them to stay higher (for obvious equity reasons).
+How home prices are viewed depends on the perspective.
+Many buyers want prices to go down, but sellers want them to stay higher (for obvious equity reasons).

 "The country's population grew by more than 430,000 during the third quarter [of 2023], marking the fastest pace of population growth in any quarter since 1957."